Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Run EXPLAIN for a SQL query using the database's native explain mode', specifying the verb, resource, and mode.
-It distinguishes itself from sibling tool whodb_query by noting that whodb_explain is for understanding query plans, not fetching data.
+The description clearly states the tool runs EXPLAIN for a SQL query using the database's native explain mode, which is a specific verb+resource combination.
+It also explicitly distinguishes itself from the sibling tool whodb_query by stating that fetching actual data is not recommended and that whodb_query should be used instead.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.